My Personal Customer Journey with Cuts, the Athleisure Brand for the Sport of Business

 cuts instagram feed

 Videos is another engaging type of content Cuts uses regularly on social media.
-They mix several styles of video content such as high(er) production videos like this one, simple engaging animations like this, and raw low production videos such as this one.
+They mix several styles of video content such as high(er) production videos like this one, simple engaging animations like this, and raw low production videos.
 They also integrate video about the company such as this one with founder Steven Borrelli.

 Cuts leverages a variety of marketing tactics to feed their social media including paid influencers, affiliate marketing programs, user generated content, and Cuts works with athletes including guys like Patrick Mahomes and Brock Purdy to rep their brand.